ljaviertovar/restful-api-typescript-mongodb/README.md

-# api-restful-typescript-jwt
+# restful-api-typescript-jwt
-API Restful API with Nodejs, TypeScript and JWT
+Restful API with Nodejs, TypeScript and JWT